marcinwiacek/requestor/readme.md

 * Sharp languages (C#, etc.) made wrong first impressions (I remember, how wrong they were in first versions)

-JavaScript itself is not very good language (more honestly, it's ugly language), but in combination with nodeJS allowed me for creating [very nice Sobieski+ concept](https://mwiacek.com/www/?q=node/401) with full file CMS solution with chats, Google integration, multiuser work and many other features.
+JavaScript itself is not very good language (more honestly, it's ugly language), but in combination with nodeJS allowed me for creating [very nice successfull Sobieski+ technical concept](https://mwiacek.com/www/?q=node/401) with full CMS file-based solution with chats, Google integration, multiuser work and other features.
-I see speed, source code availability, no problems with onboarding in some companies, support for all important features, etc (I believe, that this combination has got future for next years).
+I see speed, source code availability, no problems with onboarding in some companies, support for all important features, etc. (and I believe, that this combination has got future for next years).

 It doesn't mean of course, that in the future I will not use [Carbon](https://github.com/carbon-language/carbon-lang) or something else.